 The Center offers a residential fellowship program for scholars working in a diverse range of disciplines that contribute to advancing research and thinking in social science.
 Fellows represent the core social and behavioral sciences (anthropology, economics, history, political science, psychology, and sociology) but also the humanities, education, linguistics, communications, and the biological, natural, health, and computer sciences.
 We are pleased to partner with several entities to provide funding for some residential fellowships whose research projects focus on certain topics.
-Our newest partner fellowship program is the National University of Singapore fellowship, which joins the Berggruen, Presence-CASBS, and Stanford-Taiwan Social Science fellowships offered through CASBS.
+Our newest partner fellowship program is the Chinese University of Hong Kong fellowship, which joins the Berggruen, National University of Singapore, Presence-CASBS, and Stanford-Taiwan Social Science fellowships offered through CASBS.

 CASBS is a collaborative environment that fosters the serendipity arising from unexpected intellectual encounters.
 We believe that cross-disciplinary interactions lead to beneficial transformations in thinking and research.
 We seek fellows who will be influential with, and open to influence by, their colleagues in the diverse multidisciplinary cohort we assemble for a given year.